Nostradamus in popular culture: "Mabus" as Antichrist

 Some have interpreted the writings as predicting a series of three antichrists.
 However, the name "Mabus" as a synonym for or embodiment of the third antichrist is allegedly not suggested by any of the Prophecies.
 In fact the verse in question (II.62) merely states that a character of a similar-sounding name (according to Lemesurier [op. cit.], an alleged reference to the Flemish painter Jan Mabuse, contemporary with Nostradamus) will die.
 Otherwise, the reference says nothing about what "Mabus" will do or what he will be like.
 However, parts of Nostradamus Quantrain 2.61-62 state that "Mars at the port of the arrow.
 Behind the river the ladder put to the fort, Points to fire great murder on the breach.
 Mabus then will soon die, there will come Of people and beasts a horrible rout."

 More recently attempts have been made to link the name "Mabus" anagrammatically with "Obama", as previously with "Saddam", "Osama" and "Bush".
 This tendency to attempt to adapt quatrains to fit current events can be traced all the way back to Nostradamus' own time.
 However, Mabus is also acknowledged to be the surname of longtime U.S. political figure Ray Mabus.

+One variant is that Mabus is the Crown Prince of Saudi Arabia, Mohamad bin Salman, who signs himself as MBS, which can be encrypted as the word Mabus.